 Larson and colleagues highlight the powerful effect that the Internet and social media has had on the debate on vaccines, enabling groups either for or against vaccination to organize themselves into highly effective international organizations capable of rapid dissemination of information, including misinformation and rumors.
 A number of case studies were explored that highlight how vaccine risk concerns were prompted and sustained by individuals.

-During 2010, in India, Puliyel and colleagues (representing a cross section of pediatricians, health care activists, public health teachers and bureaucrats) challenged the Indian government’s plan to introduce Hib vaccination into the country’s schedule, on the basis that the disease burden in India did not justify the expense.
-Larson said Puliyel expressed alarm that some parts of Indian society have taken his views to be part of a broad antivaccination movement, despite that he has been pro-universal vaccination in India all of his working life.
+During 2010, in India, Jacob M. Puliyel, MD, and colleagues (representing a cross section of pediatricians, health care activists, public health teachers and bureaucrats) challenged the Indian government’s plan to introduce Hib vaccination into the country’s schedule, on the basis that the disease burden in India did not justify the expense.
+Puliyel said he expressed alarm that some parts of Indian society have taken his views to be part of a broad antivaccination movement, despite that he has been pro-universal vaccination in India all of his working life.
 In another case, in 2003, religious and political leaders in Nigeria boycotted the polio vaccine, after raising fears it could spread HIV and cause sterility.
 This boycott was a wake-up call for the Global Polio Eradication Initiative to better engage with these community leaders.

 The researchers in that paper concluded: “New methods of communication, dialogue, and engagement are urgently needed across all vaccine stakeholders — vaccine experts, scientists, industry, national and international health organizations, policymakers, politicians, health professionals, the media, and the public.
 No single player can reverse the vaccine confidence gap.”

-In the United States, health officials said that antivaccine groups may be contributing to diseases such as were previously thought eradicated, like pertussis.
+In the United States, health officials said antivaccine groups may be contributing to diseases that were previously thought eradicated, such as pertussis.
 In 2010, California health officials noted some 9,000 cases of pertussis in that state alone, the highest prevalence of the disease since 1947.
 And pertussis prevalence rates were high, and continue to be high, nationwide.

 “There are a number of reasons why we are seeing more pertussis.
 First, it is extremely contagious, nearly as contagious as chickenpox.
 Also, it is difficult to diagnose, in that it might just present as a prolonged cough, and also, our diagnostic tests are not 100% sensitive.
 Also, vaccination rates are not as strong as they should be,” Mark H. Sawyer, MD, of the University of California at San Diego, said during the NFID press conference, pointing to mistrust of vaccine as a cause.
-“Up to 90% of unimmunized household contacts will develop pertussis.
-So everyone needs to work together to prevent transmission of pertussis, particularly to young babies who are at highest risk.”
+“Up to 90% of unimmunized household contacts will develop pertussis, so everyone needs to work together to prevent transmission, particularly to young babies who are at highest risk.”

 As with infectious diseases, in which surveillance is essential for disease control, systematic monitoring of dynamic and evolving vaccine rumors, concerns and refusals is crucial to guide prompt responses to build and sustain public confidence.
 Such a surveillance system is being tested at the London School of Hygiene and Tropical Medicine.

-All of the experts interviewed by Infectious Diseases in Children said the momentum to reach more children with vaccines must be maintained, and they have called on GAVI and other global health organizations to expand coverage of immunization programs and accelerate the introduction of new vaccines.
+All of the experts interviewed by Infectious Disease News said the momentum to reach more children with vaccines must be maintained, and they have called on GAVI and other global health organizations to expand coverage of immunization programs and accelerate the introduction of new vaccines.

-“Vaccines are one of the most remarkable of all health interventions of all time,” Larson told Infectious Diseases in Children.
+“Vaccines are one of the most remarkable of all health interventions of all time,” Larson told Infectious Disease News.
 “It is up to us to get that message out and address the issues of public distrust of vaccines.” – by Colleen Zacharyczuk